 It was finally shaped like a 279 by attaching the parts that look like gills on both sides.

 It had more parts than Object 279 of Amusing Hobby, and it took time for the top of the tank and the turret.
-The accuracy of parts and ease of assembly of Panda Hobby and Amusement are the same, but I think Panda Hobby has a slightly better precision after assembly.
+The accuracy of parts and ease of assembly of Panda Hobby and Amusement are the same, but I think Panda Hobby has slightly better precision after assembly.

 (2022/01/25)

 All the assembly is finished.
-Oh, I forgot to attach the tow rope, so I will load it later.
+I forgot to attach the tow rope, so that I will load it later.
 This kind of thing is not described in the assembly manual.
 There may be other parts I forgot to attach.
 Well, it’s a prototype tank, so I wonder if it looks like this.

 The kit is interesting because it is a rare tank, but there are many mistakes in the part number of the instruction manual, and the shaping and fitting of the parts are not good.
 As a comparison between the objects 279, it is a little better than the amusement hobby, as an impression in the middle of production.

-And I was a little bit shocked because I hadn’t searched for a kit online in over half a year, both Panda Hobby and Kitty Hawk Models were out of business.
-Panda Hobby aside, Kitty Hawk had quite a few kits that I was interested in, so I was really shocked.
+And I was a little bit shocked because I hadn’t searched for a kit online in over half a year; both Panda Hobby and Kitty Hawk Models were out of business.
+Panda Hobby aside, Kitty Hawk had quite a few kits that I was interested in, so I was shocked.
 I wish some big company would buy the metal molds like Tristar’s case and resell them.

 (2022/01/29)